-Rogue fishers around the world toss explosives into the sea and scoop up bucketloads of stunned or dead fish, an illegal practice in many nations that can destroy coral reefs and wreak havoc on marine biodiversity.
+Rogue fishers around the world toss explosives into the sea and scoop up bucketloads of stunned or dead fish, a practice that is illegal in many nations and can destroy coral reefs and wreak havoc on marine biodiversity.
 Catching perpetrators amid the vastness of the ocean has long proved almost impossible, but researchers working in Malaysia have now adapted acoustic sensors—originally used to locate urban gunfire—to pinpoint these marine blasts within tens of meters.

-These demonstrations—the first time that fish bombings have been traced in this way—are an important step toward policing the problem, the team suggests, because an explosion can be tied to a boat in the same location at the same time.
+These demonstrations—the first time fish bombings have been traced in this way—are an important step toward policing the problem, the team suggests, because an explosion can be linked to a boat in the same location at the same time.

 But eradicating fish bombing will take more than just enforcement, cautions Elizabeth Wood, a marine biologist working in Sabah, who was not part of the new study.
 “It's vital that local fishing communities appreciate the immediate and long-term benefits of sustainable fishing,” she says.
 Malaysian officials are proposing an initiative to promote fish farming, says Ming Yuk Pang, Sabah's assistant minister of tourism, culture and environment and chair of the local Anti-Fish Bombing Committee.
 “We want to tell them there's a better way to make a living.”